Centre for Food Safety

 Introduction

-1. A wide range of sugars are available for purpose of sweetening foods, such as fructose, honey, maltose, sucrose etc.
+1. A wide range of sugars are available for sweetening foods, such as sucrose (table sugar), fructose, honey and maltose.

-2. In food industry, the use of low-calorie sugar substitute or sweeteners to replace sugars is common.
+2. In food industry, the use of low-calorie sugar substitutes or sweeteners to replace sugars is common.

 What is Sweetener